-The Group, through its size and strategic intent, continues to be exposed to bribery and corruption, money laundering, fraud and sanctions risks.
+The Group, through its size and strategic intent, continues to be exposed to financial crime risks.
 These risks are inherent in the Group's operations and may arise from, among other things, the Group offering different banking products via multiple channels across regions to diverse customer types; the Group's defences being overcome by criminals; and/or regulators assessing deficiencies in the Group's design and/or governance over controls operating across the Group's client or counterparty due diligence and surveillance.
 The Group seeks continuously to enhance its approach in preventing bribery and corruption, money laundering, combating terrorist financing, complying with sanctions and mitigating internal and external fraud risk through its internal controls.
-The Group continues to monitor new and emerging financial crime risks and has established a working group to specifically focus on the impact of COVID-19.
-The working group focuses on recognising new trends with regards to risk indicators and sharing insights with clients and peer institutions.
-These risk indicators could be specific such as keywords in payment details and account activity consistent with COVID-19 frauds and scams, or generic indicators of unusual account activity not linked with COVID-19.
-While the Group and its financial crime compliance controls continue to adapt to incorporate new risk indicators, there is no guarantee that such adaptations will be effective in addressing all financial crime risks (including those related to COVID-19).
+While the Group and its financial crime compliance controls continue to adapt to incorporate new risk indicators, there is no guarantee that such adaptations will be effective in addressing all financial crime risks (including those related to the COVID-19 pandemic).